DefragLabs/project-questionnaire/frontend/README.md

 ### Platform support
 - [ ] What are the devices to be supported (Mobile/Tablet/Desktop) ?
+- [ ] Is the end product supposed to be a mobile or web application?

 ### Designs & workflow
 - [ ] Can designs/assets be provided in zeplin.io ?